DylPickles001/DylPickles001/README.md

 Anything among programming applications, learning what programming languages stand for, learning what certain tasks programming languages can do, and learning skills I can apply towards real-life or strive towards greater learning and career prospects is especially desirable.

-As of current, I'm attempting to complete some MIT OCW CS courses such as 6.0001 to get CS basics, although I also hope to learn more about data structures and algorithms and C++ to maybe get into some competitive programming ventures.
+As of current, I'm attempting to learn C++ and Java through completing online challenges and utilizing other online resources.

 ## What I do know